 - Learning about your anxiety—seek books, articles, blogs from experts in the field.
 Giving your symptoms a name and taking the time to understand your thoughts and reactions reduces the power that they have over you.
 If it’s test anxiety, find better ways to feel prepared.

-- Trying to hold it in and keeping it to yourself
+- Don’t try to hold it in and keep your difficult feelings to yourself

-- Using alcohol or drugs to cope with anxiety
+- Avoid using substances like drugs and alcohol to cope with your anxiety symptoms

 How Parents Can Help Their Anxious College Student

-When your child is struggling with anxiety, it is important to remember that they will need support to help overcome it.
+When your child is struggling, it is important to remember that they will need help overcoming their anxiety.

 Here are some things that you can do to help your college-aged child without enabling them: